Book on the Evaluation of Natural and Artificial Intelligence, Cambridge University Press 2017,

 books on various topics.

-I am collaborating in several national strategies for AI, in the editorial board of the Machine Learning Journal, and have served as area chair or senior PC of IJCAI, ECAI, KDD, ECML, and PC member for many others, ICML, NeurIPS, AAAI, CogSci, AGI, ICDM, UAI, ICLR, etc.
+I am collaborating in several national strategies for AI, in the editorial board of the Springer journals Machine Learning and Data Mining and Knowledge Discovery, and have served as area chair or senior PC of IJCAI, AAAI, ECAI, KDD, ECML, NeurIPS and PC member for many others, ICML, CogSci, AGI, ICDM, UAI, ICLR, etc.

 TRANSFER